enhanc3d/OfflineParty/README.md

 ## Prerequisites:

-1. Install Python (In Windows, install it from the Microsoft Store)
+1. Install the required dependencies (Python and the modules it needs) using the install script matching your OS
 2. Create a Kemono/Coomer account and/or log in with your default browser

 ## Instructions: